Luiseño

-The Luiseño or Payómkawichum are an indigenous people of California who, at the time of the first contacts with the Spanish in the 16th century, inhabited the coastal area of southern California, ranging 50 mi from the present-day southern part of Los Angeles County to the northern part of San Diego County, and inland 30 mi.
+The Luiseño or Payómkawichum are an Indigenous people of California who, at the time of the first contacts with the Spanish in the 16th century, inhabited the coastal area of southern California, ranging 50 mi from the present-day southern part of Los Angeles County to the northern part of San Diego County, and inland 30 mi.
 In the Luiseño language, the people call themselves Payómkawichum (also spelled Payómkowishum), meaning "People of the West."
 After the establishment of Mission San Luis Rey de Francia (The Mission of Saint Louis King of France), "the Payómkawichum began to be called San Luiseños, and later, just Luiseños by Spanish missionaries due to their proximity to this San Luis Rey mission.

 Today there are six federally recognized tribes of Luiseño bands based in southern California, all with reservations.
 Another organized band is not federally recognized.

 History

 Pre-colonization

 The Payómkawichum were successful in utilizing a number of natural resources to provide food and clothing.
 They had a close relationship with their natural environment.
 They used many of the native plants, harvesting many kinds of seeds, berries, nuts, fruits, and vegetables for a varied and nutritious diet.
 The land also was inhabited by many different species of animals which the men hunted for game and skins.
 Hunters took antelopes, bobcats, deer, elk, foxes, mice, mountain lions, rabbits, wood rats, river otters, ground squirrels, and a wide variety of insects.
-The Luiseño used toxins leached from the California buckeye to stupefy fish in order to harvest them in mountain creeks.
+The Luiseño used toxins leached from the nuts of California buckeye to stupefy fish in order to harvest them in mountain creeks.

 Estimates for the pre-contact populations of most native groups in California have varied substantially.
 In the 1920s, A. L. Kroeber put the 1770 population of the Luiseño (including the Juaneño) at 4,000–5,000; he estimated the population in 1910 as 500.
 The historian Raymond C. White proposed a historic population of 10,000 in his work of the 1960s.
 Pablo Tac, born in 1820, recorded, "perhaps from oral history and official records" that approximately five thousand people were living in Payómkawichum territory prior to the arrival of the Spanish.